Ceciliogq/XPHMerror/README.md

 configure --prefix=$CONDA_PREFIX --disables...
 CFLAGS'-g -D PHENOMXHMDEBUG'
 ```

 2. Run `python xphm_test.py`.
 This will write .dat files for the Euler angles.
-In this script you can switch on/off multibanding.
+In this script you can switch on/off multibanding and change the appproximant.

-3. Plot the result with PlotAngles.ipynb.
+3. Plot the results with PlotAngles.ipynb.